oilandsugar/ritual-dust/content/music/mixing.md

 - Sidechain a lot of the elements of the song to the kick, either individually or through grouping them and then side-chaining.
 - If some tracks are really filtered it can be good to add a compressor on them to compensate for the loss of volume due to filtering.
+- Put compression on drum groups to glue them together

 ### Panning and stereo field